KrishSingh1107/GitForGeeks/README.md

 # GitForGeeks
-I am  attending a sessiong of gfg3.o
+I am  attending a session of gfg3.o